 Day 8: Maji Moto Maasai Cultural Camp

-Activities include walks in the hills with Maasai warriors to learn about traditional life, warrior training, widow village visit for a look at local traditional life, bead making, campfire with the Maasai warriors, hot spring visit.
-Visit community projects such as our school, conservation projects for beekeeping, and a tree nursery.
-We also offer spiritual blessings, called Emayan.
+Activities include walks in the hills with Maasai warriors to learn about traditional life, warrior training, widow village visit for a look at local traditional life, bead making, campfire with the Maasai warriors, and a hot spring visit.
+Visit community projects such as the school, conservation projects for beekeeping, and a tree nursery.

 Day 9: Maji Moto Maasai "Olpul" Bush Camping

-Today, trek across the plains to a forest bush campsite, where we'll construct a traditional Maasai temporary camp and sleep out under the stars.
-Slaughter a goat in traditional "Olpul" style, with warriors and elders, enjoying songs, stories and blessings around the campfire.
+Today, trek across the plains to a forest bush campsite, where you'll construct a traditional Maasai temporary camp and sleep out under the stars.
+Dinner will be prepared in traditional "Olpul" style, with warriors and elders, enjoying songs, stories, and blessings around the campfire.
 Share the ceremonial local brew, made for special occasions from aloe root, honey, and herbs.

-Spend the night at the bush camp, on traditional leafy beds under the stars in sleeping bags (provided), with the protection of warriors throughout the night.
+Spend the night at the bush camp, on traditional leafy beds under the stars in sleeping bags, with the protection of warriors throughout the night.

 Day 10: Drive to Maasai Mara

-After breakfast, drive to the world-renowned Maasai Mara National Reserve, which needs little in the way of introduction.
+This morning, drive to the world-renowned Maasai Mara National Reserve, which needs little in the way of introduction.
 Its tawny, wildlife-stuffed savannahs are familiar to anyone who has watched nature documentaries.
 Reliable rains and plentiful vegetation underpin this extraordinary ecosystem and the millions of herbivores it supports.
-Wildebeest, zebras, impalas, elephants, Masai giraffes and several species of gazelle all call the Mara home.
+Wildebeest, zebras, impalas, elephants, Masai giraffes, and several species of gazelle all call the Mara home.
 This vast concentration of game accounts for high predator numbers, including cheetahs, leopards, and the highest lion densities in the world.

 You’ll stay at the Naboisho Conservancy, which has a lion population matching that of the Ngorongoro Crater.
 With more than 70 identified lions, the odds of spotting a lion are very high.
-Enjoy night game drives, a walking safari, and bush dinners that are not available inside the park.
+Enjoy night game drives, a walking safari, and bush dinners.

 Day 11: Maasai Mara Safari